Sadrita404/HACK-DATE/README.md

 ##  Features

-* **Complete Archive:** Explore every single Hack Club event ever hosted, all in one place.
+*  You can saw Hack Club event ever hosted.
-* **Live Schedules:** Instantly view active dates and upcoming event timelines.
+* You can see upcoming events and there timelines.
-* **Calendar Integration:** Seamlessly add events directly to your personal Google Calendar with a single click.
+* You can add events directly to your Google Calendar.

 </div>